What you need to know

 - Read the small print - Some look good at first glance until you discover you have to pay extra for your needs.

-- TOR will not do - Whist I have great respect for the "Onion Routing Project" it is just too slow and their network has been compromised too many times.
-Plus it does not provide my requirement #4.
+- TOR will not do and are now blocked in Turkey - Whist he has great respect for the "Onion Routing Project" it is just too slow and their network has been compromised too many times.
+Plus it does not provide our requirement #4.

-Well it's obvious isn't it, there's a banner link on the left.
-Private Internet Access are one of the big boys, they currently have 876 Servers in 10 Countries, thats important because using a gateway in a country far away will definitely slow down speeds.
-The service can be used on just about every device and operating system.
-They have great reviews from the internet community.
-Their Client Support Service is great and their prices are really cheap.
+Surfshark are big enough to provide us with a great service yet not that well known to be on Turkeys hit list, they currently have Servers in 38 Countries (Aug 2018), including of course UK and USA, that's important because using a gateway in a country far away will definitely slow down speeds.
+The service can be used on just about every device and operating system and there is also a web browser extension.
+They have great reviews from the internet community especially for the ease of use of their apps.
+Their Client Support Service is great and their prices are highly competitive and cheaper than many of the big names.